gnafit/gna/doc/source/reactor.rst

    'juno.isotopes.U235.EnergyPerFission',
    ...

-Not all of them are really parameters you can change, some are values that depend on other values and gets recalculated on demand.
+Not all of them are really parameters that you can change, some are values that depend on other values and gets recalculated on demand.
 For example, there are two values for larger square mass difference::